christopheradams/christopheradams.io/_posts/2016-12-26-match-all-the-verbs.md

 1. A REST-based framework where the HTTP methods supported by each resource are encoded in the connected Plug, and not the Router; *e.g.*, [PlugRest]

-The Controller pattern forces you to divide a resource (as identified by a URL path) into multiple routes, split HTTP method logic between the Router and Controller, and re-implement core resource behavior (like "Not Found") in each action function.
-It does not allow a 1:1 mapping between Routes and Resource implementations.

-*But Phoenix does.*

 ## Breaking the Pattern

 I brought up method-agnostic Phoenix routes again in [a closed issue][977] on